lcastaa-149174/Raspi-Tool/README.md

 # Raspi-Tool
 A Friendly Raspberry Pi Helper

-This is the development map for the AQLabs Raspi-Tool Scrpit:
+This is the development map for the AQLabs Raspi-Tool Script:
 ----------------------------------------------------------------------------------
 Phase One - [Menu Elements]     **All menus go in the main file**